 - Low visibility can be scary and unnerving for first time divers and novices so I would recommend doing the course in clearer waters, even though Goa is likely to be the cheapest option.
 Within India, Andamans, Lakshadweep, and Netrani islands are some options.
 Outside India, Indonesia, Thailand, Maldives have clear waters and plenty of good dive shops.

-- While PADI is still the most popular certification authority, SSI is also fast picking up and may not be a bad option to go for (for one, it is slightly cheaper).
+- While PADI is still the most popular certification authority, SSI is fast picking up and may not be a bad option to go for (for one, it is slightly cheaper).

 - Do not take the course theory lightly; it is better to go through the modules at leisure prior to the course (keep at least a week for this as it can be a lot of information to process in one go).
 The course has 5 modules that cover different aspects of scuba diving, from basic physics and scuba skills to details about scuba diving equipment.